etherisc/depeg-ui/README.md

 ```

 ### Feature flags
 #### Price

+Show a page that displays the latest price of the protected coin and (if enabled) the price history of the protected coin.

 - `NEXT_PUBLIC_FEATURE_PRICE=true` - show latest price of the protected coin
 - `NEXT_PUBLIC_FEATURE_PRICE_HISTORY=true` - show price history of the protected coin